tiaL-ops/my75/README.md

 # Self-Tracking 75 Hard Plan

-This document outlines a 10-day development plan for building a self-tracking app using React Native.
+This document outlines a 10-day (non consecutive day)  development plan for building a self-tracking app using React Native.
 (Based on the tiktok challenge 75 hard a fitness wellbeing challenge :) )

 ## Day 1: Project Setup